Skip to main content

 - get_user_location: use this to get the user's location

 If a user asks you for the weather, make sure you know the location.
-If you can tell from the question that they mean whereever they are, use the get_user_location tool to find their location.`;
+If you can tell from the question that they mean wherever they are, use the get_user_location tool to find their location.`;

 2